filviu/blog/content/posts/2013/2013-02-07-choosing-a-video-player-for-the-nexus-10.md

   * 1080p mkv plays fine in HW mode but the seek is choppy
   * 1440p crashes on load

-&nbsp;

 **[<img decoding="async" loading="lazy" class="alignright" src="http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2013/02/mobo_player.png" alt="mobo_player" width="300" height="187" />][10]MoboPlayer**

 Mobo offers a nice shinny interface with www, http and rtsp network play.
-As a downside the seek is not _live_ &#8211; i.e. while you drag the clip stays at the previous position until you release it.
+As a downside the seek is not _live_ - i.e. while you drag the clip stays at the previous position until you release it.

   * avi did not start
   * iso plays black 15s of black image and then stops